-IMPORTANT: It is highly important you keep in mind that truck accidents are different than ordinary car accidents.
+IMPORTANT: It is highly important you keep in mind that truck accidents are different than ordinary car accidents and these are the truck driver accident procedures or 10 .
 The filing process for compensation is completely different, and you need to make sure that you always protect yourself (by hiring an experienced truck accident attorney).
 Below, you will see the steps that you should take immediately after being in a truck accident.

 Getting in a truck accident can be a rather stressful situation, but in order to shed some light during a tough time, here’s a quick overview of truck accident procedures that you should embrace if you find yourself in an accident with an 18-wheeler.

-These post-truck accident procedures are strictly for educational purposes only, so keep in mind that there is no solid substitution for the advice of an attorney.
+These post-truck accident procedures are strictly for educational purposes only, so keep in mind that there is no solid substitution for the advice of a trucking accident lawyer.
 With that said, it will give you a great starting point when it comes to building a solid foundation that you can count on should the need arise for you to seek compensation from a truck driver and/or trucking company.

 Step #1 – It is your responsibility to stick around at the scene of an accident.